jchanunhs/EzPassWebVersion/README.md

 Web-based version of the EzPassApplication and was created using Spring Boot and Java EE.

 Technologies used for front end: JSP to generate HTML and Javascript to check if the forms were submitted properly.
-Technologies used for back end: Java (Data access object provides access to my SQL Server).
+Technologies used for back end: Java (Data access object provides access to SQL Server).

 Customers are able to
 - Create an account